 Mobile web usage still plays a significant role in the market dynamics.
 However, mobile apps are increasingly becoming the dominant digital channel in terms of traffic, time spent, and engagement.

-While both a mobile website and an app serve as digital platforms for businesses to connect with customers, they differ significantly in terms of their capabilities, user experiences, and overall approach.
-They have unique strengths and limitations that companies must understand to effectively cater to the evolving needs of their clients.
+While mobile websites and apps serve as digital platforms for businesses to connect with customers, they differ significantly in terms of their capabilities, user experiences, and overall approach.
+Each has unique strengths and limitations that companies must understand to effectively cater to their client’s evolving needs.

 When discussing the difference between a mobile app and a mobile web, it’s crucial to highlight the aspects of functionality and personalization, which are more extensive in the case of mobile apps.

-In contrast, mobile websites, while optimized for smaller screen sizes, are essentially scaled-down versions of their desktop counterparts.
+Despite using responsive web design to optimize for smaller screen sizes, mobile websites are essentially just scaled-down versions of their desktop counterparts.
 Their ability to provide personalized experiences is often limited, as they typically offer a more generalized, one-size-fits-all approach to content and functionality.

 Streamlined customer experience